jiankychen/jiankychen/README.md

   - UAV Communications
   - Operation Research

-Actually, I've built a Hexo blog by Gitee Pages.
+My personal blog can be found in https://jiankychen.github.io/ In addition, I've built a Hexo blog by Gitee Pages.
 The website is https://jiankychen.gitee.io/

 <!---
 jiankychen/jiankychen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.